Godagari Upazila: Points of interest

-Marks of War of Liberation Memorial monument 1 (Sheikherpara).

 Administration

 Godagari thana was established in 1865 and was turned into an upazila in 1984.

 Godagari Upazila is divided into Godagari Municipality, Kakanhat Municipality, and nine union parishads: Basudebpur, Char Ashariadaha, Deopara, Godagari, Gogram, Matikata, Mohanpur, Pakri, and Rishikul.
 The union parishads are subdivided into 389 mauzas and 398 villages.

 Education

 According to Banglapedia, Godagari School & College, founded in 1905, is a notable secondary school.